fhiso/sources-and-citations/citation-elements.md

 have been written.
-This standard does not require applications to produce *formatted citations*, and throughout this suite of standards, there is no expectation that an application choosing to do so should be able to do more than a "reasonable approximation" of generating *formatted citations* automatically.
+This standard does not require applications to produce *formatted citations*, and throughout this suite of standards, there is no expectation that an application choosing to do so should be able to do better than a "reasonable approximation" when generating *formatted citations* automatically.
 That is why this standard recommends that users be allowed to fine-tune them by hand if high quality *formatted citations* are required.